nexus-main/nexus/README.md

 > Note: Documentation follows soon.
 In the meantime, if you are interested in how to setup Nexus and it's data sources, please open a new issue describing your use case.

 ![Nexus Demo](doc/images/demo.png)

+:sparkles: Supported by code contributions from Fraunhofer IWES